SanchoBlaze/blazeislebot/EMOJI_SWITCHING_README.md

 }
 ```

 The system will automatically use the custom emoji when available, falling back to the default emoji if not found in the config.

+## Emoji Display in Interactive UIs

+- The interactive shop, sell, and use commands always show the correct emoji for each item, including custom emojis, thanks to the emoji config system.
+- When you use an item that gives a reward (like a scratch card or mystery box), the reward item's emoji is shown as the thumbnail in the result embed.